borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

     while (performance.now() - n < 1000) {}
 ```

 Of course, in real life, you won't have a simple loop.
-You will have some other time-consuming tasks.
-You won't even know what, because it could be in a library on which your code depends, and you have no idea.

-As we're not going to analyze all the code that follows the stuff we're interested in to know when to put the timestamp, we need a workaround.
+You will have other tasks that may or may not take a long time.
+You can't know it and, in fact, you can't even test it, because it all depends on the customer context that you don't control.

-We can use `requestAnimationFrame()` to ask for our mark to be put set before the browser performs the next repaint:
+To get around this problem, we can use `requestAnimationFrame()` to ask for our mark to be put set before the browser performs the next repaint:

 ```js
     // The thing you want to monitor the occurrence of